paldhous/ucsc/2020/investigative-policy/md/documents.md

 DocumentCloud's redactions are reliable and secure -- which is not always the case if you try and redact in a PDF viewer.
 I've obtained a document that was supposedly redacted, and all that had happened was a black rectangle had been placed over the text, which I could still copy and paste into another document.

 Redacting documents can be important to protect individual's identity.
-For [this story](https://www.buzzfeednews.com/article/peteraldhous/david-sweatt-vanderbilt-sexual-assault-allegation) on allegations that a prominent nweuroscientist had drugged and raped a graduate student, I [added further redactions](https://www.documentcloud.org/documents/5025937-Stadum-Notes-and-Correspondence.html#document/p1/a464132) beyond those made by Oregon Health and Sciences University to protect the identity of the victim.
+For [this story](https://www.buzzfeednews.com/article/peteraldhous/david-sweatt-vanderbilt-sexual-assault-allegation) on allegations that a prominent neuroscientist had drugged and raped a graduate student, I [added further redactions](https://www.documentcloud.org/documents/5025937-Stadum-Notes-and-Correspondence.html#document/p1/a464132) beyond those made by Oregon Health and Sciences University to protect the identity of the victim.

 #### Control access to your documents